diegojunior/provathevelops/README.md

 ### Accessing application

-Once the server is running it is possible to access the applications in: http://localhost:3000
+Once the server is running, it is possible to access the applications in: http://localhost:3000

 Using the functions of the application will only be possible after the database is initiated.